miguelrincon/miguelrincon.github.io/_drafts/miguelrincon-interview-prep-2019-04-07.md

 Situation, Task, Action, and Result (STAR)

 Projects to mention:
-- Pulsar
-- Fairgarage
-- TimeValee pitch
+- Pulsar: Rewrote the application in 2 weeks.
+- Fairgarage: Wrote the whole thing from a book using BackboneJS.
+- TimeValee pitch: Convinced a customer to take us thanks to the technical presentation.
-- Porsche Club Mini Program
+- Porsche Club Mini Program: Succesful release under a time pressure -> iterations over big delivery.
-- PEC Online booking
+- PEC Online booking: Revive the project from a hole using best practices, automated testing.
-- MCON website
-- VWFS Online
+- VWFS Online: Remote work and diversity, convince them that another setup with possible.
+Innovative project for an old style company.
 - Non-work: HSK

 1. **Tell me about a time you had a conflict at work.** There was a disagreement with one of my designer colleagues, we had friction because her designs were not web friendly, she was designing the websites with a fixed frame and couldn't understand responsive methods.
 I had to undwerstand that design can be quite personal.
 My solution was to spend time with her and explain to her the technicalities behind responsive design, I also worked with her to create a kitchen sink or framework for the project we were working on, so the layout design was mostly left on the hands of the development team with her guidance and feedback.